vpavlenko/django_vagrant/README.md

 A prod server is one that serves files from an unpacked package within `/home/vagrant/` directory.
 The front server is nginx which serves static assets and redirects dynamic requests to gunicorn.
 Gunicorn is restarted by `supervisor`.
-The prod database is MySQL
+The prod database is MySQL.

-After you setup the virtual machine with `vagrant up prod`, you can relaunch the prod Django instance:
+After you setup the virtual machine with `vagrant up`, you can relaunch the prod Django instance:

     vagrant ssh
     /vagrant/django_vagrant_core_scripts/launch_prod_debug_true.sh